 This made me clue in to what they really wanted.
 So I changed McCoy and Finn over to whole foods.

-Whole foods are those that have only one ingredient.
+Whole foods are those that have only one ingredient (NOT the store by that name).
 They may be cooked or raw but are not what we would normally call processed foods.
-Meats like chicken, pork, beef, fish, veggies, eggs.
+They are meats like chicken, pork, beef, fish, and other things like veggies, eggs and even cooked grains like oatmeal.
 McCoy also ate butter and milk and a little goat’s cheese.
 You could call these things processed but they are not full of additives/preservatives like junk food and canned and boxed foods.
 They have one main ingredient.

 They all got used to the food changes and stopped having digestive issues (loose stools).